On the Expressive Power of Permutation-Equivariant Weight-Space Networks: Introduction

+Guided by our theoretical analysis, we propose a simple modification applicable to any existing weight-space network that addresses the expressivity limitations in the function-space operator setting.
+Instead of predicting a single output network, the model predicts multiple networks and ensembles them, effectively enabling outputs with higher capacity than the input model.
+Evaluated on INR editing tasks, a standard benchmark for function-space operators in the weight-space learning literature, this simple theory-driven modification yields consistent improvements across architectures, achieving up to a 34\% improvement over prior SOTA and demonstrating the practical relevance of our framework.

-\textbf{Contributions.} Our contributions are threefold: \begin{enumerate} \item \textbf{Expressive equivalence of architectures.} We prove that all prominent permutation-equivariant weight-space networks for MLPs are equally expressive. \item \textbf{Approximation framework.} We identify four natural approximation settings: function-space functionals, permutation-invariant functionals, function-space operators, and permutation-equivariant operators. \item \textbf{Universality characterization.} For each setting, we characterize when universality is achievable: we prove universality under natural \emph{general-position} assumptions, and identify regimes in which universality does not hold. \end{enumerate}
+\looseness=-1 \textbf{Contributions.} In summary, this paper makes the following contributions: \begin{enumerate} \item \textbf{Expressive equivalence of architectures.} We prove that all prominent permutation-equivariant weight-space networks for MLPs are equally expressive. \item \textbf{Approximation framework.} We identify four natural approximation settings: function-space functionals, permutation-invariant functionals, function-space operators, and permutation-equivariant operators. \item \textbf{Universality characterization.} For each setting, we characterize when universality is achievable: we prove universality under natural \emph{general-position} assumptions, and identify regimes in which universality does not hold. \item \textbf{Empirical gains.} Guided by our theory, we propose simple modifications to existing weight-space models that achieve up to a 34\% improvement over prior SOTA on a standard model editing task. \end{enumerate}